canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

 *******************

-In order to allow an ephemeral, or otherwise pristine image to receive some configuration, ``cloud-init`` will read a URL directed by the kernel command line and proceed as if its data had previously existed.
+In order to allow an ephemeral, or otherwise pristine image to receive some configuration, ``cloud-init`` can read a URL directed by the kernel command line and proceed as if its data had previously existed.

 This allows for configuring a metadata service, or some other data.